Study of plant, fungal and microbial communities

-We study the ecology of plant and fungal communities.
-We are especially interested in the symbiosis between plants and fungi known as mycorrhizae.
+We study the ecology of plant, fungal and other microbial communities.
+Our research is both theoretical and applied.
+We are especially interested in learning whether there are fundamental rules of life for microbial communities and the symbiosis between plants and fungi known as mycorrhizae.

 Goals of our research

-The goals of our research are to: 1) better understand how plant and fungal communities assemble in nature, 2) examine the ecophysiological interactions between plants and their fungal partners and, 3) synthesize how variations in biotic and abiotic conditions alter the ecological outcomes and evolutionary trajectories of plant-fungal interactions.
+The goals of our research are to: 1) better understand how symbiotic microbial communities, especially fungi assemble in nature, and how this in-turn affects host performance 2) examine the ecophysiological interactions between plants and their fungal partners and, 3) synthesize how variations in biotic and abiotic conditions alter the ecological outcomes and evolutionary trajectories of plant-fungal interactions.

 Our approach

-To address these questions, we incorporate field and greenhouse studies with molecular and physiological approaches.
+To address these questions, we incorporate field and greenhouse studies with molecular, computational, bioinformatic and physiological approaches.

 Bromeliads as a model system for microbiome community ecology